Explore AP Courses with Projects

 Relevant Now and Later

-The knowledge and skills students learn in AP courses with project components can be applied in their lives now and in the future.
+The knowledge and skills students learn in AP courses with project components can be applied both now and in the future.

 Get More Students Interested in AP

-Offering AP courses that incorporate projects as part of the final AP Exam score can get a wider range of students excited about trying AP for the first time.
+Offering AP courses that incorporate projects as part of the learning experience or the AP Exam score can get a wider range of students excited about trying AP for the first time.

 AP Business with Personal Finance

-Through projects and case studies, students build business, decision making, and personal finance skills that prepare them for careers in diverse settings.
-Developed in collaboration with college faculty and industry leaders, this AP Career Kickstart™ course also gives students the opportunity to earn college credit and an employer-endorsed credential.
+Through entrepreneurial projects, simulated work-based experiences, and case studies, students build business, decision making, and personal finance skills that prepare them for careers in diverse settings.
+Students bring learning to life through two projects—launching a business idea with the Business Canvas Project and giving advice in a financial advisor project.
+Developed in collaboration with college faculty and industry leaders, this Career Kickstart™ course also gives students the opportunity to earn college credit.

 English 10: AP Seminar

-Taking AP Seminar in grade 10 sets students up for success in future high school courses, college, and beyond.
-This interdisciplinary course helps students develop critical thinking, collaboration, and academic research skills on topics of their choosing.
-Many schools are offering AP Seminar as English 10 because it aligns with their state standards and can be integrated into the framework of their existing curricula.
-This approach offers a wide range of students an early introduction to AP through access to relevant coursework and project based assessments.
+Taking AP Seminar in 10th grade sets students up for success in future high school courses, college, and beyond.
+An English course taught in the AP Seminar style, this interdisciplinary course helps students develop foundational writing, presentation, collaboration, and academic research skills, as they explore topics of their choosing.
+Each student’s AP score is based on two performance tasks: a Team Project and Presentation and an Individual Written Argument and Presentation.
+Many schools are offering AP Seminar as English 10 because it aligns with their state standards and can be integrated into their existing curriculum frameworks.
+This approach offers a wide range of students early access to AP through relevant coursework and project based assessments.

-Help students truly stand out to colleges with this diploma program featuring two yearlong courses: AP Seminar and AP Research.
-Students enjoy the ability to choose their topic of interest for exploration as they build vital skills for college success, such as critical thinking, analysis, collaboration, and written and oral presentation.
+Help students truly stand out to colleges with this program featuring two yearlong courses: AP Seminar and AP Research.
+Students explore real-world topics of interest as they build vital skills for college success, such as critical thinking, analysis, collaboration, and written and oral presentation.
+They can also earn one of two different AP Capstone™ awards, which are valued by colleges across the United States and around the world.

 AP Art and Design Courses

-In AP Art and Design courses, students develop the skills artists and designers use and create a portfolio of work assessed to produce their AP score.
+In AP Art and Design courses, students develop the skills that artists and designers use to create a portfolio of work.
+Their AP score is based on their portfolio, which includes works of art and their responses to prompts about those works.

 Professional Learning Opportunities

-The AP Project Based Learning Series helps teachers adopt and implement a project based instructional approach that anchors their AP course in projects that encompass the content and skills in the AP course framework.
+The AP Project Based Learning Series, a one-year professional learning program, helps teachers in select AP courses adopt and implement a project based learning approach.
+It’s designed to anchor their AP course in projects that integrate the content and skills in the course framework.
 Workshops in the AP Project Based Learning Series are designed and delivered by PBLWorks, the premier organization in Project Based Learning (PBL) teaching methodology.

 Widening Access to Pre-AP